brikis98/yevgeniy-brikman-homepage/_posts/2018-04-12-the-denial-of-death.md

 > The neurotic opts out of life because he is having trouble maintaining his illusions about it, which proves nothing less than that life is possible only with illusions.

 > What does it mean to be a self-conscious animal?
 The idea is ludicrous, if it is not monstrous.
 It means to know that one is food for worms.
-This is the terror: to have emerged from nothing, to have a name, consiousness of self, deep inner feelings, an excruciating inner yearning for life and self-expression and with all this yet to die.
+This is the terror: to have emerged from nothing, to have a name, consciousness of self, deep inner feelings, an excruciating inner yearning for life and self-expression and with all this yet to die.
 It seems like a hoax, which is why one type of cultural man rebels openly against the idea of God.
 What kind of deity would crate such a complex and fancy worm food?

 > "Inter faeces et urinam nascimur.
 (We are born between shit and piss.)" ― Augustine of Hippo